 3. "Don't be a total idiot.
 Go back to 8 and choose again."

 4. One pioneer was John Sladek, whose ingenious multichoice story "Alien Territory" appeared in New Worlds in 1969.
 That same year, B.S.
-Johnson's novel The Unfortunates was published as 27 unbound sections in a box, to be read in any order.
+Johnson's novel The Unfortunates was published as 27 unbound sections in a box: Chapter 1, Chapter 27, and the ones in between to be read in any order.
 (Toss a coin.
 Ignore the result and go to 7.)

 5. As a change from tossing coins, you can always take a vote.
 The best thing about the dire 1988 Batman sequence A Death in the Family was that DC Comics polled readers about whether Robin the Boy Wonder should survive being blown up by the Joker, and – hooray! – the verdict was thumbs-down.
 Heads 4, tails 8.

 6. I remembered my venture into multiple-choice fiction on reading The Sandman Companion, where Neil Gaiman reminisces briefly about how he, Kim Newman (see 1), John Grant (of whom more elsewhere) and I used to write funny articles in between the pictures of naked ladies in Knave magazine.
 Heads 9, tails 17.

 7. Critics wonder whether Terry Pratchett's stupendously inept architect and landscape gardener B.S.
 "Bloody Stupid" Johnson was named in memory of a Pratchett attempt actually to read B.S.
 Johnson's The Unfortunates.
 Heads 12, tails 5.